 The EU also safeguards consumers’ wider interests in areas such as:

-Consumer interests are already factored into laws liberalising key public services like transport, electricity and gas, telecommunications and post.
-As a result you should enjoy universal access to high-quality services at affordable prices.
+Consumer interests are factored into the laws liberalising key public services such as public transport, electricity and gas, telecommunications and the postal service.
+This means that you should have access to quality services at affordable prices – everywhere in the EU.

-You must be able to obtain redress if EU rules are not implemented correctly.
-This requires better cooperation between EU countries.
+You must be able to obtain redress if EU rules are not implemented in the right way.
+This calls for better cooperation between EU countries.
 Court proceedings can be costly and time-consuming, especially if they're not in your home country.
-To encourage out-of-court settlements, the Commission has developed no-cost or low-cost ways of settling conflicts that cost little or nothing, including an online service for resolving disputes which is due to start in 2016.
+To encourage out-of-court settlements, the Commission has developed ways of settling conflicts that cost little or nothing, including an online service for resolving disputes which is due to start in 2016.

-Unfair commercial practices such as misleading advertising and aggressive selling practices like harassment, coercion and using undue influence are now illegal throughout the EU.
+Unfair commercial practices – e.g misleading advertising and aggressive selling practices such as harassment, coercion and using undue influence - are now illegal throughout the EU.

 Many people are wary of purchasing goods or services from other EU countries because they are uncertain of their rights and afraid of fraud.
-New EU rules give you the same protection from aggressive business practices and rogue traders whether buying from the shop around the corner or from a website in another EU country.
+However, new EU rules protect you against aggressive business practices and rogue traders - whether you are buying from your local corner shop or from a website in another EU country.

-Another way in which you can seek redress is to contact the European Consumer Centres Network (ECC-Net).
-Find the centre nearest you.
+Another way of seeking redress is to contact the European Consumer Centres Network (ECC-Net).
+Find your nearest centre here.